JamshedBosch/Requirements-import-export-check-compact/checks_documentation.md

   - Supports both 'ReqIF.ForeignID' and 'Object ID' as identifiers
   - Compares 'ReqIF.Text' with 'Object Text'
   - Reports all differences regardless of status
+  - Uses the same text normalization as Check Nr.
+6
 - **Key Differences from Check Nr.6**:
   - No status validation (reports differences for all status values)
   - Focuses purely on text comparison